JMJAJ/Virtual-Assistant/README.md

 :)

 Not C/.c, is C++/.cpp
-Sorry, this is my fauld
+Sorry, this is my fault

 Created By Jxint